 Major in Chemistry, Minor in Biochemistry

-My motivation was sparked from a high interest in the chemistry field.
 I'm really interested in becoming a chemist or professor.
-To get ahead in those fields, summer research will help.
-It's also a great time to gain experience in the field and allow me to solidify my future interests.
-My research is branched off of my mentor Thomas Clayton's work.
-He began the project in the mid 90s and has been able to produce a great procedure since then.
+To get ahead in those fields, summer research helps.
+It's also a great time to gain experience in the field and allowed me to solidify my future interests.
+My research is branched off of the work of my mentor, Thomas Clayton, [professor of chemistry].
 The main goal of the project is to create good liquid crystals around room temperature.
-A good liquid crystal can be determined by its ability to be fluid, and its ability to polarize light.
-This means that it turns random rays of light into ordered rays of light that have the ability to show different color.
-My inspiration to pursue this project came from seeing what it means to polarize light from liquid crystals.
-Some of these products create very appealing images.

 What about Knox surprised you?